Teaching About Anti-Asian Racism and Xenophobia

 Introduction

-As the first wave of covid-19 spread across the globe, xenophobia and anti-Asian racism followed.
-The United States has a long history of racism against Asian Americans, including passing the notorious Chinese Exclusion Act and ordering Japanese Americans into internment camps during World War II.
-The recent pandemic fueled anti-Chinese feelings because the virus originated in Wuhan, China, but these irrational fears are just that: irrational.
+As the first wave of Covid-19 spread across the globe, xenophobia and anti-Asian racism followed.
+The United States has a long history of racism against Asian Americans, including passing the notorious Chinese Exclusion Act in 1882, and ordering Japanese Americans into internment camps during World War II.
+The Covid pandemic fueled anti-Chinese feelings because the virus originated in Wuhan, China, but these irrational fears are just that: irrational.
 Teaching students about anti-Asian racism and xenophobia, especially how they relate to present-day events, is very important, because in order to stand up against different types of racism and discrimination, they need to understand them.
 Bringing these topics into the classroom are also essential for teaching students how to combat racism when they see it and to make sure Asian American and Pacific Islander (AAPI) students feel safe at school.

 Resources